-As a school it is our responsibility to foster a love for lifelong learning skills among all of the school community and the surrounding area.
+As a school it is our responsibility to foster a love for lifelong learning skills among all of the school community.
 As the use of technology is becoming an everyday necessity, computing is a crucial part of the school curriculum.
 Computing and communication technologies are an important tool through which many personal skills can be taught, such as staying safe, responsibility for our actions and agreeing to and following rules.

 Our pupils and teachers try to use technology in a cross-curricular way and to teach other aspects of the curriculum.

 In Reception, children use their growing awareness of technology to explore familiar items such as remote controls and phones in the home corner.
 We use an interactive touch screen and iPads to make the most of their current skills to access games and software to enhance their learning.
 The desktop computers in the classroom give the children a different experience when learning, and introduces the need for usernames and passwords.

 KS1 children build on the devices they have used in Reception, and start to learn simple computer related skills such as typing in MS Word and recognising some of the common icons.
 The use of roamers and robots gives them the opportunity to explore early coding, and the need to give accurate, precise instructions.

 Years 3 & 4 learn more about vocabulary such as algorithm, code and computational thinking.
 As well as using their previous iPad knowledge, they also begin to use ‘drag and drop’ coding software to give basic instructions to characters onscreen.
 Their multimedia skills begin to increase by using more of the detailed features of Word & PowerPoint, such as fonts, inserting & resizing images, and spelling tools.
 There is also more emphasis on transferable skills, such as drawing tools.
 We also introduce animation skills during these year groups.